- Carbon Trading

 Occurrences of earthquakes, cyclones, hurricanes, etc., leave thousands of people homeless and without food and shelter.
 To cope with the impacts of the disaster, people cut back on meals since they don’t have access to adequate food.
 This results in a malnourished community.

 The pandemic put millions of people out of work.
 It disrupted food production and supply chains, forcing people into food insecurity.
 The pandemic also significantly reduced the income of farmers and others whose livelihoods are dependent on agriculture.
-The poorest and vulnerable populations continue to feel the devastating effects of the pandemic on global hunger and poverty.
+The poorest and most vulnerable populations continue to feel the devastating effects of the pandemic on global hunger and poverty.

 We know that climate change is today a leading cause of global hunger.
 The world is now witnessing extreme, prolonged events of floods and droughts.
 Adopting sustainable and climate-smart agriculture allows farmers to become more resilient to unpredictable climate patterns.
 Climate-smart agricultural practices include diversifying crop varieties and agricultural conservation practices.
 These practices help farmers benefit both nutritionally and financially.
 Also, healthy, resilient crops mean a healthy, satisfied population.